The top 6 limitations of CRISPR for successful treatments

 China started CRISPR clinical trials already in 2015.
 The US came shortly after.
 Why so few diseases targeted?
-What are the limitations of CRISPR technology?
+What are the limitations of CRISPR technology for clinical applications?

-2. Gene mutations of blood disorders like hemophilia are corrected.
+2. Gene mutations of blood disorders are corrected.

 What are the limitations of CRISPR technology?

-Guys, let’s have a look at it in the form of a list!
-I know we’ve done it before, but damn it was fun!
+Guys, let’s look into this in the form of a list!
+We’ve done it several times before, and damn it was fun!
 So, ladies and gentlemen, here you have the top six reasons only some types of disorders are treated in CRISPR clinical trials! …for the moment.
 (Order is somewhat random).

-That’s right, the blood’s easy to manipulate.
-And the above mentioned clinical trials (numbers 1 and 2) include using CRISPR in blood cells.
+Oh yes, the blood’s easy to manipulate.
+And the above mentioned clinical trial types (check numbers 1 and 2) suggest this as they include CRISPR-use in blood cells.
 That’s right, immune cells are blood cells.
 White blood cells, to be more specific.

-And here’s the thing with blood cells: we can extract them from the body, grow and manipulate them outside of it and then reinsert them.
+And here’s the thing with blood cells: we can extract them from the body, grow and manipulate them in a culture dish, and then reinsert them.
 This is true for both white and red blood cells.
 Take hemophilia for example.
 It’s caused by red blood cells containing one gene-mutation that prevents blood from clotting.
-Here’s the CRISPR-fix: We tap the blood out of the body, correct the gene by using CRISPR, and reinsert the blood to the body.
+Here’s the CRISPR-fix: You tap the blood out of the body, correct the gene by using CRISPR, and reinsert the blood to the body.

-We cannot do the same with other cells.
-Let’s say we need to correct a gene in your liver.
+You can’t do the same with other cells.
+Let’s say you’d need to correct a gene in your liver.
 Take out the liver and you’re dead.
-That’s the number one reason why blood cells are so easy to manipulate compared to other tissues.
+That’s the number one reason why blood cells are so easy to manipulate compared with other tissues.
 It’s just bloody easy…

 But there are more reasons.